 This table provides metadata for the actual indicator available from UK statistics closest to the corresponding global SDG indicator.
 Please note that even when the global SDG indicator is fully available from UK statistics, this table should be consulted for information on national methodology and other UK-specific metadata information.

-Proportion of Important Bird and Biodiversity Areas (IBAs) and Important Plant Areas (IPAs) that are covered by protected areas, by ecosystem type.
+Proportion of important sites for terrestrial and freshwater biodiversity that are covered by protected areas, by ecosystem type

 |Unit of measurement